kellyahudson/Resume/README.md

 **Project Manager, Technical Facilitator and Tutor** | VARIOUS ORGANIZATIONS | Seattle, WA: 2014 - 2020
 -	Volunteered to teach college- and high-school-level computer basics and advanced business technology, math, accounting, and other courses to various audiences; assisted 100+ women in receiving course certificates
--	Partnered with Gig Harbor Rotary Club to facilitate a basic job and life skills course for women at risk designed to reduce recidivism and increase hire-ability rate by 75%
+-	Partnered with Gig Harbor Rotary Club to facilitate a basic job and life skills course for women at risk designed to reduce recidivism and increase hireability rate by 75%
 -	Maintained communications between classes with Gig Harbor Rotary Club on updated academic, job requirements, and cost of living, ensuring course material aligned to current market
 -	Performed a wide range of administrative duties including class and lab preparation, schedule administration, and participant record maintenance (evaluations and attendance)
 -	Analyzed students’ needs based on testing and monitor progress; ensured effective strategies are used to help students stay positive around learning and to foster student growth